datatrails/datatrails-python/docs/runner/components/events_create.rst

 The optional :code:`attachments` setting uploads the attachments to archivist and the response added to the event before posting.

-The optional :code:`location` setting creates the location if it does not exist and adds it to the event.

 The optional :code:`sbom` setting uploads the sbom to archivist and the response added to the event before posting. (see second example below)